 - Vietnam Export-Import Commercial Joint Stock Bank (Eximbank)

 WWF has worked with the financial sector (banks, investors and regulators) for more than a decade, with the objective of accelerating the integration of ESG risks and opportunities into mainstream finance, so as to redirect financial flows to support the Paris Agreement and the SDGs.
 Our approach to sustainable finance leverages:

 - Our conservation experience on the ground across WWF’s global practices.

 - Our partnerships with companies on key issues such as climate, energy, food and water to drive sustainability.

 - Our participation in cutting-edge sustainable finance initiatives (e.g. Science Based Targets initiative and the European Commission’s Technical Expert Group on Sustainable Finance).

 This has allowed us to strengthen lending and investment criteria for key industry sectors, provide insights and data on environmental and social risks, fulfil critical research gaps, help unlock innovations in sustainable finance products and convene key stakeholders to progress the sustainable finance agenda.

 Explore the platform

-Explore how 34 banks in 6 ASEAN countries have progressed on the CG and ESG integration indicators.
-View and compare summary assessment results for individual countries or a custom list of banks.Explore assessments
+Explore how 35 banks in 6 ASEAN countries have progressed on ESG integration.
+View and compare assessment results for individual countries or for a custom list of banks.Explore assessments

 2018 updated report PDF